DHTMLX/docs-spreadsheet/docs/react/state/state-management-basics.md

 ## The declarative model

-React Spreadsheet follows a declarative approach: you store sheet data in React state, pass it as props, and the wrapper automatically diffs your data against the current widget state — applying only the changes.
+React Spreadsheet follows a declarative approach: you store sheet data in React state, pass it as props, and the wrapper automatically diffs your data against the current widget state, applying only the changes.

 ~~~tsx
 import { useState } from "react";